Note: This was written in Week Seven of our COVID quarantine.

 Another favorite movie of mine is Steel Magnolias.
 Adapted from a play by Robert Harling and based on a true events, the story is about the lives of five unique women whose friendship grows into a deeply rooted tour-de-force.
 Their lives are interwoven threads, supporting each other with humor and love.
 When faced with a tragic loss they grieve together, then regroup, finding the strength to carry on.

 A memorable line is spoken by the cantankerous but lovable Ouiser, (short for Louisa) who insists that she is not crazy; she has just been in a bad mood for 40 years!
 Ouiser’s support system, her steel magnolias will not allow her to sink into moody despair and self-pity.
 She learns to laugh at herself.
-Here in the land of distanced relationships, I have my Ouiser moments, too.
-And, also like her, I have my lovable network of empowered women, my steel magnolias: Sandy, Carol, and Lauren.
+Here in the land of distanced relationships, I have my Ouiser moments, too in this pandemic.
+And, like her, I have my lovable network of empowered women, my steel magnolias: Sandy, Carol, my Aunt Helen and Lauren.
 I lean on them for humor, comfort, wisdom, and strength.
 Distance does not separate us.
 Our lives are interwoven threads of the same story.

 With Roots Running Deep: A System of Thick Relationships